skip to main content

 More Ways

-For a one time donation, the site provides downloadable (.pdf) Educators’ Guides new window for use with Middle/High School and College students, both of which are applicable to and easily modified for use with adult literacy students or older adult programs.
+For a one time donation, the site provides downloadable (.pdf) Educators’ Guides for use with Middle/High School and College students, both of which are applicable to and easily modified for use with adult literacy students or older adult programs.
 The guides’ curricula include discussion guides, pre-writing activities and prompts, and sample essays.
 The purpose of the guides is to assist instructors in planning lessons with the objective of students writing their own “This I Believe” essays.
 The curricula “help students understand the concept of belief, explore their own values, and craft them into a well-written essay.”
 Students can submit their essays to the site for online publication.

 Program Areas